For Residents of Jordan: Fulbright Foreign Student Program (FFSP) | A Cultural Exchange in the U.S.!

 To qualify for the program, applicants must meet the following criteria:

-- Residency in Jordan: Applicants must be residing in Jordan from the time of application through the selection, placement, and pre-departure phases.
+- Resident in Jordan: Applicants must reside in Jordan starting from the application process and throughout the selection, placement and pre-departure processes.

 - Academic Qualification: A bachelor’s degree from a recognized university with a minimum GPA of “Good” or higher.